contrast-zone/t-rewriter.js/README.md

 A lot of research is invested in conceptualisation of Systemath, and it is still heavily under construction.
 During its conceptualisation journey, it has been an agile experimenting project, advancing its theoretical background with each iteration.
 Curious readers may want to skim over [historical documents directory](https://github.com/systemath/systemath-core/tree/master/history) that collect the successive iterations.

-The most recent iteration [working draft](draft/systemath.md) is in preparation phase.
+The current iteration in explained in [working draft](draft/systemath.md), and its implementation is in preparation phase.

 Related to Systemath, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
 Please refer to [Rewrite.js](https://github.com/contrast-zone/rewrite.js) project for more information about the latest experiment.